alickad/music_editor/README.md

 - ~dropdown menu rest is a note~ DONE
 - ~rest in keyboard mode~ DONE
 - ~music playback not ignoring accidentals~ DONE
+- ~multiple notes played at once (then also in playback)~ DONE
+- ~variable measure length (based on number of notes)~ DONE
+- tutorial on the web page (documentation for user)
 - download MIDI and PDF
-- ~multiple notes played at once (then also in playback)~ DONE
 - select notes / delete notes / edit notes
-- it should look better.
+- it could look better.
-- tutorial on the web page (documentation for user)
-- ~variable measure length (based on number of notes)~ DONE
 - ?choose different key, measure, ...?